 Go Wine Tasting in Sedona

-Sedona is considered a part of the Verde Valley Wine Trail, which also includes the nearby cities of Cornville, Cottonwood, and Jerome (You check out my travel guides for Cottonwood and Jerome to extend your trip from Sedona, and enjoy more wine.
+Sedona is considered a part of the Verde Valley Wine Trail, which also includes the nearby cities of Cornville, Cottonwood, and Jerome (You check out my travel guides for Cottonwood and Jerome to extend your trip from Sedona and enjoy more wine.
 It’s a win-win!)

 Although Sedona has popular tasting rooms, like Decanter Tasting Room and Winery at 1912, if you want the real wine tasting experience, you should travel 15 miles west of Uptown Sedona to Cornville, where the spacious wineries and vineyards are!
+Some of the most popular wineries in Cornville are Page Springs Cellars, Oak Creek Vineyards & Winery, and Javelina Leap Vineyard, Winery & Bistro.
+However, my favorite is D.A.
+Ranch!

 11. D.A.
 Ranch